ketyung/KyPayApp2/README.md

 The app consists of the mobile version and the backend portal for storing the KyPay user's data such as the users' profiles, addresses, wallet data, images, transactions, items and orders etc ....

-The mobile version is the iOS version which is built by the use of Apple's UI framework SwiftUI, UIKit and the Rapyd Mobile iOS SDK https://docs.rapyd.net/works-with/reference/introduction-to-mobile-sdk and the Firebase Authentication for allowing users to use phone number and one-time password to sign into the app.
+The mobile version is the iOS version which is built by the use of Apple's UI framework SwiftUI, UIKit and the Rapyd Mobile iOS SDK https://docs.rapyd.net/works-with/reference/introduction-to-mobile-sdk for handling wallet, payment etc and the Firebase Authentication for allowing users to use phone number and one-time password to sign into the app.
 Here is an intro video of the app https://www.youtube.com/watch?v=nXFGD52hP44

 ![KyPay app screenshots on iOS simualator](https://user-images.githubusercontent.com/67858418/124703977-e1340980-df25-11eb-9d87-a8adc82b9815.png)